bdmurphy73/bdmurphy73/README.md

 I'm an Electrical Engineer by education.
 I like learning and exploring new things and solving problems.
 I built this repository to start putting my utilities and projects instead of keeping them hidden on my home network.
+My experience includes single board computer development with hardware (schematics, layout, bring up), enclosure, firmwware, and documentation.
+The product was used to control fuel injection on a four cyclinder engine.
+I have worked on many projects over time that were not part of any job title.
+The largest project was a charity auction system to manage gifts, baskets, live auction bidding capture.
+To make checkout faster I created a credit card number capture and secure storiage.
+Checkout involved the bidder providing their number and the sytsem printing a receipt of their purchases.
+Most of my professional expeirence is with computer hardware.
+Beyond simply Wintel I have experience with battery power and SSD storage.
+Contact me if you want to get more details.

 Some of the repositories will be related to things I write about in my books or blogs. https://authorbdmurphy.com